Everything you need to know about getting legally married in West Virginia.

 Where to apply: Your county clerk's office.
 Both parties must appear in person to apply.
 Bring valid photo ID (driver's license, passport, or state ID).

-West Virginia recognizes same-sex marriages.
-All couples who meet the legal requirements are welcome to marry.
+West Virginia fully recognizes same-sex marriages.
+All couples who meet the legal requirements are equally welcome to marry in the Mountain State.
+I am fully affirming and proud to officiate ceremonies for LGBTQIA+ couples.

 West Virginia does not have a mandatory waiting period after applying for a marriage license.
 Once issued, the license is valid for 60 days.
 Your ceremony must take place within that window.